 - Friends and family (if you want them to be involved)

-- A camera (or cell phone with a high-quality lens) or ideally a photographer
+- A camera or cell phone with a high-quality lens (or perhaps a professional photographer)

 - A script for your proposal speech.
 Keep it short.
 See below

 - Any other gifts that you want to give (for example earrings, roses, chocolates, flowers or French macaroons)

 - A few contingency plans

 This list mentions the things that you should think of bringing to your proposal.
 You may take a look at the list and then decide that you don’t need any of them.
 That’s fine.
 The main thing is that you are both there.